smart-facility/cognicity-reports-powertrack/README.md

 * send_enabled [true | false] - set to true to enable confirmation request tweets to be sent.

 #### Twitter message text
+* defaultLanguage - Default language if we can't resolve a message in the user's language
-* invite_in/en - Text for confrmation request tweets [Bahasa Indonesian/English]
+* invite_text.in/en - Text for confrmation request tweets [Bahasa Indonesian/English]
-* thanks_in/en - Text for geolocation reminders [Bahasa Indonesian/English]
+* thanks_text.in/en - Text for geolocation reminders [Bahasa Indonesian/English]

 #### Postgres connection
 * connection string - PostgreSQL connection details (see node-postgres module documenation)[https://github.com/brianc/node-postgres]